undorev/chessifier/README.md

 ## ✨ Features

-- 🔍 Game Analysis
-    Import and analyze games from [lichess.org](https://lichess.org) and [chess.com](https://chess.com).
+- 🔍 Game Analysis <br> Import and analyze games from [lichess.org](https://lichess.org) and [chess.com](https://chess.com).
-- ⚙️ Multi-Engine Support
-    Analyze with any UCI-compatible engine.
+- ⚙️ Multi-Engine Support <br> Analyze with any UCI-compatible engine.
-- 🧠 Repertoire Training
-    Build and train your opening repertoire using spaced repetition.
+- 🧠 Repertoire Training <br> Build and train your opening repertoire using spaced repetition.
-- 📦 Engine & Database Management
-    Install and manage engines and databases with minimal effort.
+- 📦 Engine & Database Management <br> Install and manage engines and databases with minimal effort.
-- 🔎 Position Search
-    Search for absolute or partial positions across your game database.
+- 🔎 Position Search <br> Search for absolute or partial positions across your game database.

 ## 🚀 Getting Started